WAN Security

 We have different security implications for moving the Internet edge to the branch.
 In the DIA model, Internet access is distributed across many components; for example, unsecured guest users are allowed Internet access directly.
 They may be guests, but we are responsible for content filtering and ensuring compliance.
 So, we have internal and external attack vectors that need to be considered with this new approach to the WAN.

-So, to protect against these threats, we need a new security model with comprehensive, integrated security at the branch site.
-So, the branch leveraged the appropriate security mechanisms, such as application-aware firewalling, intrusion prevention, URL filtering, and malware protection, to prevent, detect, and protect the network and the various identities from all threats.
+To protect against these threats, we need a new security model with comprehensive, integrated security at the branch site.
+The branch leveraged the appropriate security mechanisms, such as application-aware firewalling, intrusion prevention, URL filtering, and malware protection, to prevent, detect, and protect the network and the various identities from all threats.

 SD WAN Security Featrues